trytouca/.github/.github/ISSUE_TEMPLATE/thank_you.md

-If you like to contribute but don't know how, check out [this list](https://github.com/orgs/trytouca/projects/2/views/1) for ideas, or come say hi on [Discord](https://touca.io/discord), introduce yourself and ask for suggestions.
+If you like to contribute but don't know how, check out [this list](https://github.com/orgs/trytouca/projects/2/views/1) for ideas, or come say hi on [Discord](https://touca.io/discord) and ask for suggestions.

 Thank you! 💐✨